Strong coupling between a microwave photon and a singlet-triplet qubit

-Here, we demonstrate that the strong coupling regime between a singlet-triplet qubit and a superconducting resonator can be reached.
+Here, we demonstrate that the strong coupling regime between a singlet-triplet qubit and a \corr{single photon in a} superconducting resonator can be reached.
 We achieve this strong coupling by carefully designing the resonator and by using a DQD defined by in-situ grown tunnel barriers in a semiconductor with a large spin-orbit interaction.
-The tunnel barriers consist of InAs segments in the wurtzite crytsal-phase with an atomically sharp interface to the zincblende bulk of the nanowire (NW)~\cite{lehmann2013general}.
-We make use of the large spin-orbit interaction in these wires~\cite{nilsson2018tuning} to define a singlet-triplet qubit at a finite magnetic field in which the $T_{1,1}^+$ and $S_{2,0}$ states hybridize, forming a quantum two-level system.
-For the qubit spectroscopy, we use a magnetic-field resilient resonator based on NbTiN that can be operated in magnetic fields exceeding 2\,T~\cite{samkharadze2016high,ungerer2023performance}.
-At $B\sim 1.7$\,T, the singlet-triplet qubit hybridizes with the resonator with a record-high electron spin-photon coupling strength reaching the strong coupling limit.
+The tunnel barriers consist of InAs segments in the wurtzite crystal-phase with an atomically sharp interface to the zincblende bulk of the nanowire (NW)~\cite{lehmann2013general}. \corr{These crystal-phase barriers are highly reproducible and render the need of barrier gates obsolete, simplifying integration with superconducting resonators and making the nanowires a viable prototype for scalable quantum computing architectures.}

+In this work, we make use of the large spin-orbit interaction in these nanowires~\cite{nilsson2018tuning} to define a singlet-triplet qubit at a finite \corr{in-plane} magnetic field in which the $T_{1,1}^+$ and $S_{2,0}$ states hybridize, forming a quantum two-level system.
+Incorporating \corr{a NW with} a magnetic-field resilient resonator based on NbTiN~\cite{samkharadze2016high,ungerer2023performance} allows us to measure an avoided crossing between the singlet-triplet qubit and a single-photon excitation of the resonator at a \corr{ magnetic-field strength of $B=300$\,mT.
+The measured coupling strength is very large compared to previously reported electron spin-photon coupling~\cite{mi2018coherent,samkharadze2018strong,landig2018coherent}, which enables us to reach the strong coupling regime.} \corr{In addition, by analyzing the response of the hybridized resonator-qubit system for varying magnetic-field strengths, we perform qubit spectroscopy~\cite{borjans2021probing,mi2017high,ibberson2021large}.
+This allows us to identify the specific spin states and to quantitatively extract the relevant device properties.}